 Our proud history – Fairbridges Wertheim Becker was formed by the coming together of two longstanding, respected law firms, the first being Fairbridges established in 1812 in Cape Town, the second Wertheim Becker founded in 1904 in Johannesburg.
-Making Fairbridges Wertheim Becker the oldest law firm in Africa, with its strong values and vision, it makes them the perfect legal partner to assist you in achieving your business objectives.
+This merger makes Fairbridges Wertheim Becker the oldest law firm in Africa, with its strong values and vision, it also makes them the perfect legal partner to assist you in achieving your business objectives.

 Personal – best legal & business solutions

 Our teams of experienced and highly-qualified attorneys and professional staff allow us to offer a wide-ranging service to our clients through our multi-disciplinary practice.
 We have the capacity, resources and specialist skills to meet our client’s needs both locally and abroad, while offering a very personal service to all our clients.

 Throughout our long and rich history, we have always adapted to a changing environment and embraced innovation in seeking solutions for our clients.
 This ethos of enterprise, coupled with our commitment to service excellence and the maintenance of the highest standards in the practice of law has grown and sustained our unique professional reputation as South Africa’s senior law firm.
 Our current generation of attorneys is fully attuned to the requirements of a modern evolving world, and welcomes its challenges, secure in the solid and enduring foundation on which the firm has been built.

 Winner of the Labour & Employment Law Firm of the Year in South Africa – 2018 – Global Law Experts